 PSAC welcomes some 30 new members from the Rising Sun Community Residential Facilities Program in Surrey, BC, who will form Directly Chartered Local 22005.

 British Columbia has been devastated by record-setting rainfall that triggered catastrophic flooding and mudslides.There has been massive economic and social devastation to many communities, First Nations, farms and the transportation system, all of which will take months if not years to repair.

-Jamey Mills was elected as Regional Executive Vice-President (REVP) in June 2017.
+Jamey Mills was re-elected as the PSAC Regional Executive Vice-President for British Columbia.